IMAGINARY/cc-10mm-scripts/README.md

-# I-AM-A.I. scripts
+# Scripts for 10 minute museum on climate change

-These scripts are used to install certain interactive stations in the I AM A.I. exhibition.
+These scripts are used to install certain interactive stations in the 10 minute museum on climate change.

 # Installation